 - Not suitable for continues running motor, it can be used for temporary purposes

-- It reduces the motor life span, because of the continues loading of two windings on single phase.
+- It reduces the motor life span, because of the continues loading of two windings on a single phase.

 - Cheap DOL starter – DCS/Remote/Local Start/Stop